 Therapeutic Use Exemptions

 There is a process which allows you to take a medication containing a banned substance if you need to for medical reasons.
-This is called the Therapeutic Use Exemption (TUE) process.
+This is called a Therapeutic Use Exemption (TUE).

 You may need to apply for a TUE if you get sick or injured and require medication or if you have an ongoing medical condition that requires treatment, such as diabetes or asthma.